State Funds for Malden

 As said in the video above, the City of Malden's annual budget funds services that are necessary to the residents of Malden such as schools, police, libraries, firefighters, roads, and other programs.
-To meet the budget, money from various programs are added together.
+To meet the budget, money from various programs is added together.
 Malden's money comes from sources of revenue such as local property taxes, state aid, local receipts ( fees for permits, motor vehicle excise taxes, etc.), and other sources.

 Please note that budgets go through several phases (proposed by mayor, approved by council, vetoes by mayor, etc.), so many adopted budgets (budgets that have received final approval) are slightly different than the budget that has been closed out at the end of the year.
 For this video, we used the city's adopted budget.

 Below you'll find explanations of key components of the budget, with links to additional information for further understanding.
-Please do not hesitate to contact me or my office at (617) 722-2460 if you'd like more information about the budget.
+Please do not hesitate to contact me or my office at (617) 722-8880 if you'd like more information about the budget.

 I also want to thank my interns, staff, and City Controller Chuck Ranaghan for their help in making this video come to fruition.